Pro Hart and the 'Brushmen of the Bush'

 Kevin Charles ‘Pro’ Hart was born in Broken Hill in 1928, and spent his early years on a sheep station, ‘Larloona’, around 130 kilometres away from town.
 Thanks to the remoteness of his home, Hart was educated by correspondence.
 From an early age, he was an enthusiastic artist, illustrating his school homework and drawing in his spare time.

-As an adult, he moved to Broken Hill where he worked as a miner by day and painted by night.
+As an adult in his early twenties, he moved to Broken Hill where he worked as a miner by day and painted by night.
 Here, he received the nickname ‘Pro’ or Professor, because he was known as an inventor.
-In the late 1950s, Hart took art classes to formalise his technique.
+In the late 1950s, Hart took art classes to formalise his technique of using colour and the application of paint onto the canvas to develop his style of painting.

 In 1960, Hart married Raylee June Tonkin, and together they had five children.
-Two years later, he was discovered by Kim Boynthon, a curator from Adelaide, and sold out his first exhibition.
-His work remained popular throughout the 1960s.
+Two years later, he and his artwork where discovered by Kim Boynthon, a curator from Adelaide, and sold out his first exhibition.
+Pro Hart‘s work remained popular throughout the 1960s.
 His paintings depicted scenes from small-town life, the bush, and religious themes, showing a strong perception of character and a keen wit.
-Though he mainly worked with oil and acrylics, he experimented with ‘performance art’ before it became fashionable, and used a range of artistic techniques including layering, chiaroscuro, glazing, scumbling, scratching and alla prima.
+Though he mainly worked with oil and acrylic, he experimented with ‘performance art‘ before it became fashionable, and used a range of artistic techniques including layering, chiaroscuro, glazing, scumbling, scratching and alla prima .
 Hart was also a sculptor, working with welded steel, bronze and ceramics.

 The ‘Brushmen of the Bush’: